mplorentz/smoke-signals/README.md

+*Smoke signals is no longer being developed.
+If you'd like to take over development, please fork this project and get in touch.*

 Smoke-signals is a Tent<->RSS bridge designed to pull RSS feeds into the Tent ecosystem and publish Tent content in the RSS format.

 Find out more about [Tent](http://tent.io)